 Among many honors and awards, Mr. Quinn was selected in 1993 and 2004 by The National Law Journal as one of the ten top trial lawyers in the United States in its annual feature, “Winning: Successful Strategies From 10 of the Nation’s Top Litigators” (only a handful of lawyers have ever been selected twice for this prestigious award).

-Mr. Quinn has also been ranked as a leader in New York commercial litigation and nationwide sports law in 2005-2014, and as a top U.S. trial lawyer in 2010-2014, by Chambers USA: America’s Leading Lawyers for Business.
+Chambers USA has ranked Mr. Quinn as a leader in nationwide sports law and New York commercial litigation since 2005, and as a top U.S. trial attorney since 2010.
 In 2013, he received the Chambers USA “Award for Excellence” in the category of “Litigation: Business Trial Lawyer” after being shortlisted for the award since 2009; he subsequently has been named to the shortlist for the inaugural, 2014 edition of “The Chambers 100,” a list of the top 100 business lawyers in the United States.
 Additionally, he has been ranked as a leading trial lawyer by Chambers Global in 2004/2005 and 2009-2015, with client commentators describing him as “one of the greatest trial lawyers in the country.”
 Legal 500 also recognized Mr. Quinn as a Leading Trial Lawyer since 2011, and separately in the areas of Appellate, Commercial Litigation, Sport, and Antitrust, with commentators calling him a “legendary litigator.”
 He was also listed as highly recommended in PLC Which Lawyer?
 Yearbook 2006-2009 for Dispute Resolution, and was included in Euromoney’s 2004 Guide to the World’s Leading Experts In Commercial Arbitration, and The International Who’s Who of Commercial Litigators 2006, 2008, 2009, and 2013.
 Mr. Quinn has been selected by his peers for inclusion in the 2009-2013 editions of The Best Lawyers in America in the specialties of Bet-the-Company Litigation, Commercial Litigation, International Arbitration, and Sports Law, and recognized by Benchmark Litigation since 2010 as a national “Litigation Star” for General Commercial Litigation.
 In 2013, Mr. Quinn was recognized as a “Client Service All-Star” in BTI Consulting Group’s annual survey of corporate counsel.
 In 2014, Mr. Quinn was selected by vote of his peers as one of the Top 100 Lawyers in the Metro New York area by Super Lawyers.